 Parsley requires ample water, well-drained, rich soil and afternoon shade, especially in hot climates.
-Prepare beds or rows with plenty of organic compost or aged manure, worked into a depth of 6 inches (see our article How to Prepare Soil for Planting).
+Prepare beds or rows with plenty of organic compost or well-aged animal manure, worked into a depth of 6 inches (see our article How to Prepare Soil for Planting).
 It is a great companion plant with asparagus, tomatoes, peppers, carrots and peas.

-Tip: Parsley will attract butterflies and beneficial insects to gardens and landscaped areas.
+Tip: This herb will attract butterflies and beneficial insects to gardens and landscaped areas.

 How to Plant

-Parsley is best planted from nursery stock or seed at the beginning of each gardening season.
-Sow seeds in the garden 1/4 inch deep when there is still a chance of light frost.
+Sow parsley from seed or plant from nursery stock at the beginning of each growing season.
+Plant seeds in the garden 1/4 inch deep when there is still a chance of light frost.
 Seeds germinate in 14 to 21 days and can be soaked in warm water or compost tea for 24 hours before planting.